cretz/asmble/examples/rust-regex/README.md

 ### Example: Rust Regex

 This shows an example of using the Rust regex library on the JVM compiled via WASM.
 This builds on the [rust-simple](../rust-simple) and [rust-string](../rust-string) examples.
+See the former for build prereqs.
 There is also a simple benchmark checking the performance compared to the built-in Java regex engine.

 #### Main